 Habanero peppers are the ideal pairing for mangoes precisely because of their flavor profile.
 In addition to the spice, habanero's have a fruity, smoky undertone that adds a range of freshness and flavor to this salsa that typical jalapenos just can't match.

-If I put aside my deep love of mangoes, I'd say that diced fresh peaches would be absolutely lovely in this easy recipe.
+Diced fresh peaches would be lovely in this easy recipe.
 Tropical fruits like pineapple and papaya would also add the sweet-tart profile this easy salsa recipe loves.
 And if using mango, for best results, use the freshest, ripest mangoes possible in this recipe.

 - Total Time: 15 minutes